-An anti-virus scanner is part and parcel of a free antivirus software, it scans a hard drive to detect malicious software in a computing device.
+An anti-virus scanner is part and parcel of a antivirus software, it scans a hard drive to detect malicious software in a computing device.
 Simply put, the goal-directed nature of a virus scanner software is to review and identify threats from viruses and programs.

 How does Virus Scanner work?

 Anti virus scanner works in a very traditional way, it uses a database called a virus dictionary which has lots of codes from different known viruses.
 When anti-virus scans a file, it will take a snippet of that code and compare it with the codes in their virus dictionary, if the files match then the virus attack on a computer is confirmed.
 In simple words, the entire scan and detection process relies on the repository (virus dictionary/signature) of known viruses.
 A robust virus scanner is more capable of tracking down viruses, worms, Trojans, Spyware and Malware software often circulated by Cyber criminals for their personal gains.
 When an intruder is identified to exist in the system files, the virus scanner secures the computer by blocking all activities of the virus.

 Virus Scanner and Repository

 Often, these malicious programs seem to come from legitimate sources and their malicious intentions stay hidden.
 The virus dictionary or repository plays the key role in identifying the malicious software.
 It could be anything such as the virus, worm or malware and this could be one of the vital reason to why that many of the virus scanners today never rely on single malware strain.